boberle/elevation_map/README.md

 # Make Relief Map

-An elevation map shows you elevations data with color.
-The color doesn't reflect the natural landscape (it is not a satellite map), but all the points at a certain altitude have the same color.
+An elevation map shows elevation data with color.
+The colors don't reflect the natural landscape (it is not a satellite map), but all the points at a given altitude have the same color.
 Sometimes, contour lines are added at regular altitude interval to show the steepness: if two lines are close from each other, the slope is steep.

 Here are some example: